SpaceCowboy147/Calculator/README.md

 # Calculator
 Java Calculator made with Java swing.

-Can do addition, subtractiion, multiplation, and division.
+Can do addition, subtractiion, multiplication, and division.
 Only takes ints as of now because when i tried doubles this happened for example: input : 2.2 + 2.3
 output: 4.0